nikkolasg/drg-attacks/notes.md

 + SHould we *always* add the first node of the "top k" ? or only if all of them are in the radius, then only then, we add the first one ?
 Why not a random one

+### Observations

++ Changing k doesn't seem to improve results but improve computation time when reducing k

 ## Comparisons